jogendragangwa-projectinfo/Lightweight-Concrete/README.md

 **Indian Institute of Technology Gandhinagar**

-## 📌 Project Overview
+## Project Overview

 This research project focuses on the development of **sustainable, lightweight, non-autoclaved AAC-type blocks** using **Recycled Concrete Fine (RCF)** obtained from construction and demolition waste.

 Conventional AAC blocks require an energy-intensive autoclaving process.
-This study investigates **carbonation curing** as an alternative curing technique, along with **thermal activation of RCF**, to improve the mechanical performance of the blocks while reducing dependence on conventional raw materials and autoclaving.
+This study investigates carbonation curing as an alternative curing technique, along with thermal activation of RCF, to improve the mechanical performance of the blocks while reducing dependence on conventional raw materials and autoclaving.

-## 🎯 Objectives
+## Objectives

 * Develop sustainable non-autoclaved AAC blocks using **RCF, steel slag, biochar and supplementary materials**.
-* Investigate the utilization of **construction and demolition waste** in masonry products.
+* Investigate the utilization of construction and demolition waste in masonry products.
-* Replace the conventional autoclaving process with **carbonation curing**.
+* Replace the conventional autoclaving process with carbonation curing.
-* Study the effect of **thermal activation of RCF** on its reactivity.
+* Study the effect of thermal activation of RCF on its reactivity.
-* Optimize the mix composition to achieve suitable **compressive strength and lightweight characteristics**.
+* Optimize the mix composition to achieve suitable compressive strength and lightweight characteristics.

-## 🧪 Materials Used
+## Materials Used

 The experimental investigation involved: